 A Possible Reason

-Also asked in our survey was if respondents think that existing available resources are sufficient for them to judge their life insurance need and make a purchase online without help of an insurance agent or financial advisor.
+Also asked in our survey was if respondents think that existing available resources are sufficient for them to judge their life insurance need and make a purchase online without the help of an insurance agent or financial advisor.
 There was a pretty large disparity between the age groups here as well.
 Here are the results from our 40 and over group.

 It is almost a 50/50 split between those people who trust the existing online resources and those who don’t.
 Clearly the older generations do not trust that what is currently available to them online can meet their needs for choosing a life insurance policy.